 - 32GB TeamGroup DDR4

 - Samsung 860 Evo

 - Cooler Master V750W PSU

-Our testing took our GTX 1070 to 65 degrees and our 2990WX to 68 degrees, a testament to the H500P’s excellent air flow.
+Our testing took our GTX 1070 to 65 degrees and our 2990WX to 68 degrees under heavy load, a testament to the H500P’s excellent air flow.

 With the modular design that Cooler Master are pushing its a great case to build in with so many features for builders to get their teeth into.
 The side panels do not immediatley fall off thanks to the retaining mechanism that allows the panel to hang at an angle.
 The modular PSU shroud is not the easiet to remove given the amount of screws that hold it in place, once you have your build done though it looks great and we cant knock Cooler Master for this approach.
 Cable management is fair with plenty of tie down options and enough room in the back side for reasonable cable useage.